lia-07/advent-of-code-typescript-starter/README.md

 ### Test solution

-In order to test your solution, you must input the test data and test answer in `solution.test.ts` where specified.
-Assuming you are in the corresponding directory for a challenge (i.e. one with `solution.ts` directly inside of it), you can run `bun test` to run the test(s).
+In order to test your solution, you must input the test data and test answer in `part-1.test.ts`/`part-1.test.ts` where specified.
+Assuming you are in the corresponding directory for a challenge (i.e. `2023`/`day-01`, you can run `bun test` to run the test(s).
+To run the test for one specific challenge, simply run
+`bun test part-1` or `bun test part-2`.
+You can also use the shorthand of `bun test 1` and `bun test 2`.

 ### Complete challenge

-Again, making sure you are in the corresponding directory for a challenge, simply run `bun solve` to output the return value of your solution when provided with the input (sourced from `input.text`).
+Again, making sure you are in the corresponding directory for a challenge, simply run either `bun solve part-1` or `bun solve part-2` to output the return value of either one of your solutions when provided with the input (sourced from `input.text`).
+You can also use the shorthand of `bun solve 1` and `bun solve 2`.

-## Note

-This project is still in the very early stages and I have not had the chance to test it properly.
-There are very likely bugs.
-I plan on making improvements in the future.